Hackley School: Expansion

 In the fall of 1899, Theodore Chickering Williams and Seaver Buck, the first headmaster and the first master hired, respectively, searched for additional land.
 They found a large estate for sale near the grounds of what later became Marymount College, and purchased it with funds from Hackley.
 The buildings on the estate were torn down immediately, and within a short period, construction began on the buildings that would eventually join to form the Hackley quadrangle.
 The first buildings constructed were Goodhue Hall and the Minot Savage building.
 They were in use for the first time in 1902–1903.
 The remaining buildings, including the Sarah Goodhue King Chapel and the Headmaster's house, were completed by 1908.
 Inscribed above one of Hackley's doors is the phrase "Enter Here to Be and Find a Friend."

 From the beginning, Hackley was non-sectarian, but shaped by Unitarian values.
 An early and influential president of the board of trustees was Samuel A. Eliot, a Unitarian minister.
 A vigorous interscholastic sports program began during the first years with football already prominent in 1900–1901.

-Of the faculty of twelve, six have been with the school for periods of from ten to twenty years.
-It is distinctly a college preparatory school.
 A handbook published in 1920 stated that "Of the two hundred and sixty alumni the great majority have entered Harvard and Yale.
 The boys come from well to do families, chiefly of New York and New England."

 Clarence Francis, a famous industrialist at the time and special consultant to President Dwight D. Eisenhower, was the commencement speaker at Hackley in 1959, in order to commemorate the school's sixtieth anniversary.

 Headmasters

 Walter Boutwell Gage, among the teachers who taught in Hackley's first term, was made headmaster in 1908.

+Madison Grant led the school during the Second World War.
+In 1940, the school hosted sixty liberal ministers to address questions of war and peace for several days.

 Peter Gibbon published a book titled A Call to Heroism in 2003.
 He also wrote for several newspapers, magazines, and professional journals.
 Walter Johnson was the eleventh headmaster from 1995 to 2016.

 Destruction of Goodhue Memorial Hall (2007)

 On August 4, 2007, a fire, sparked by an intense lightning storm, destroyed Goodhue Memorial Hall.
 The Kaskel Library and its 27,000 volumes, artwork, and other resources were lost.
 The stone facade of the building remained intact.

-In September 2010, Goodhue Memorial Hall reopened, with the Sternberg Library and computer labs located on the new second floor.
-In total, over 8000 sqft. of space was added to the building.

-Academics

-Courses additional to the core curriculum include Creative Writing, History of Western Theater, Seminar in Moral Philosophy, Economics, History of Media & Culture, Art History, Calculus, Finite Mathematics, Statistics, Organic Chemistry, Marine Biology, Ecology, Etymology, Computer Science, Electronic Publishing, Studio Art, Three-Dimensional Sculpture and Design, Architecture and Design, Ceramics, Photography, Filmmaking, Music Theory, Seminar in Music Listening, Acting, Seminar in (music) Composition, and Opera and Jazz, and Student Teaching (where high school students assist in lower school classes).